Fault Injection

 Sunny, Zari (FEV Secure Lab), 2024 [7]

-Published in February 2024, this post applies the RH850 voltage glitch technique to an RH850/F1L BCM, which uses a 16-byte IDCODE check.
-The injection point is the ISOVCL pin.
-A ChipWhisperer Lite with a modified glitch output connects to ISOVCL; iterating offset, width, and voltage bypasses the ID code check.
-After a successful bypass, subsequent memory-read commands do not need re-authentication, though the target sometimes stops responding and full code flash and data flash extraction required repeated successful glitches.
-Reverse engineering revealed secret keys used for diagnostic security access.
+In February 2024, Sunny and Zari applied the RH850 voltage glitch technique to an RH850/F1L BCM, which uses a 16-byte IDCODE check.
+Here the injection point is the ISOVCL pin.
+A ChipWhisperer Lite with a modified glitch output drives ISOVCL, and iterating offset, width, and voltage bypasses the ID code check.
+Once past it, later memory-read commands need no re-authentication, though the target sometimes stops responding, and extracting the full code flash and data flash took repeated successful glitches.
+Reverse engineering the firmware turned up secret keys used for diagnostic security access.

 Voltage-glitching hardware setup: the RH850/F1L BCM ECU, a ChipWhisperer Lite, and an oscilloscope, with the glitch output connected to the ISOVCL pin.
 Figure from Sunny, Zari, 2024 (RH850 Voltage Glitching, FEV Secure Lab).Voltage-glitching hardware setup: the RH850/F1L BCM ECU, a ChipWhisperer Lite, and an oscilloscope, with the glitch output connected to the ISOVCL pin.
 Figure from Sunny, Zari, 2024 (RH850 Voltage Glitching, FEV Secure Lab).